$BKT$ transitions in classical and quantum long-range systems: Introduction

-In the present paper, the scenario presented in Ref.\,\cite{Giachetti2021} for the $2d$ $XY$ model is analyzed thoughtfully and reproduced using different methods: the low-temperature expansion, an extension of the traditional self-consistent harmonic approximation (SCHA) \,\cite{POKROVSKY1973,Pires1997,Giachetti2021EPL} to $\sigma<2$ and renormalization group (RG) field theoretical arguments.
-The difficulties inherent in the use of the Villain approximation for $\sigma<2$ are pointed out and contrasted with the SR case, where, at variance, the $2d$ Villain and XY model are mappable thorough controllable approximations and lie in the same universality class.
-Using these results, we closely examine the link between the classical XY model in $2d$ and the quantum $XXZ$ chain, leading to a profound analysis of the quantum model.
+In the present paper, the scenario presented in Ref.\,\cite{Giachetti2021} for the $2d$ $XY$ model is analyzed in detail and investigated using different methods: the low-temperature expansion, an extension of the traditional self-consistent harmonic approximation (SCHA) \,\cite{POKROVSKY1973,Pires1997,Giachetti2021EPL} to $\sigma<2$ and renormalization group (RG) field theoretical arguments.
+The difficulties inherent in the use of the Villain approximation for $\sigma<2$ are pointed out and contrasted with the SR case, where, at variance, the $2d$ Villain and XY model are related through controllable approximations and lie in the same universality class.
+Using these results, we closely examine the link between the classical XY model in $2d$ and the quantum $XXZ$ chain, leading to a detailed analysis of the quantum model.
 The comparison with the results of Ref.\,\cite{maghrebi2017continuous} is presented.
+Comments on the BKT transition in LR spin-$S$ quantum chains are also presented.

 The paper is structured as follows: after presenting the model in Sec.
 II, in Sec.
 III we describe its low-temperature limit.
 In Sec.
 IV and V, we examine the peculiar nature of the crossover between LR and SR regimes.
 In particular, Sec.
-IV is devoted to extending the self-consistent approximation to the proper $\sigma<2$ LR regime; while in Sec V we examine the field-theory picture of Ref.\,\cite{Giachetti2021}.
+IV is devoted to extending the self-consistent approximation to the proper $\sigma<2$ LR regime; while in Sec V we examine the field-theory picture.
 In Sec.
 VI we discuss the relation between our analysis and the Villain method used to understand the BKT phase transition in the SR regime, showing the difficulties encountered to describe this crossover.
 Finally, in Sec.
 VII we examine the relationship between the $d=2$ classical $XY$ model and the $1d$ quantum $XXZ$ chain, showing how our results can be used to make predictions about the $T=0$ phase diagram of the latter.